 Verify that the customer’s information is correct, and contact the carrier as soon as you receive a delivery exception notice so you can troubleshoot the specific issue.
 Smoothing things over with the customer should be a top priority, – resending an item or issuing a refund is highly suggested, especially if you promote quick and consistent shipping.

 Carrier Specific Delivery Exceptions

-Any temporary delay that occurs within transit is considered a delivery delay, but the company takes extra measures to ensure that this doesn’t mean that the delivery will necessarily be late.
-This is why they will usually call delivery exceptions a “status exception” and will give a surplus of information to learn more about the status of the shipment to both the merchant and consumer.
+Any temporary delay within transit is considered a delivery delay, but the company takes extra measures to ensure that it doesn’t mean that the delivery will necessarily be late.
+This is why they’ll usually call delivery exceptions a “status exception” and give a surplus of information to learn more about the status of the shipment to both the merchant and consumer.

 When a USPS delivery exception occurs, it’s most likely due to an incorrect address or a federal holiday affecting the delivery time.
-Delivery exceptions can be seen when the consumer or merchant tracks their package, but delivery notifications can be signed up for to get these notices quicker.
+Delivery exceptions can be seen when the consumer or merchant tracks their package, but an added USPS perk is the ability to sign up for delivery notifications so you get notices quicker.

 Let ShipCalm Help You Avoid Shipping Exceptions!

 ShipCalm seeks to streamline and simplify supply chain management processes, whether in supply management or delivery exceptions that occur during transit.